Freddsle/fedRBE/batchcorrection/README.md

 ---

 ## Overview
-`fedRBE` applies limma’s batch effect removal in a **federated** setting — data remains with the client, and only summary information is shared.
+`fedRBE` is a privacy-preserving tool for removing batch effects from omics data distributed across multiple research centers.
+It leverages the limma's `removeBatchEffect()` method and utilizes **federated learning (FL)** and **secure multi-party computation (SMPC)** to ensure data privacy.
+Sensitive data remains on each participant's site, and only summary-level information is shared.

+fedRBE supports two usage modes:

+* [Federated mode](#running-a-true-federated-workflow-login-required): Removes batch effects from decentralized, sensitive data.
+(Registration required)

+* [Simulation mode](#simulating-a-federated-workflow-locally-no-login-required): Runs fedRBE locally to simulate federated batch effect correction.
+(No registration or login required)

  For advanced parameters, see the [Configuration](#configuration-configyml) section.

 ---